Dorian Gray (2009 film): The portrait

-Many technical aspects and narrative changes of the film center around Hallward's elaborate, youthful portrait of Gray.
+Many technical aspects and narrative changes of the film centre around Hallward's elaborate, youthful portrait of Gray.
 The picture, once completed, transcends its role as a material object.
-It changes over time, and it is capable of influencing Gray's actions.
+It changes over time and it is capable of influencing Gray's actions.
 The cinematographic tools of specific camera angles and sound, along with narrative changes, were employed to amplify the picture's liveliness.

-When the portrait immediately displayed and praised by the high society, it is placed high in an open area of Gray's home where social gatherings are commonly held.
+When the portrait immediately displayed and praised by the high society, it is placed high in an open area of Gray's home where social gatherings are commonly-held.
 This placement allows the picture to observe its counterpart, Gray, and his interactions with others in society.
 The portrait's ability to observe is evident in the film when Gray receives the dreadful news of Sybil Vane's death.
 Alone in the room with the portrait, Gray feels it intently watching him.
 The film's viewpoint in this scene continuously shifts between the portrait's and Gray's observations of one another.
 The blurred gaze from the camera's panning effect belonged to the portrait, as the camera angle was taken from a higher vantage point looking down upon Gray.
-When the portrait's blurred perspective appears on screen, a haunting song accompanies the scene to emphasize the horrifying revelation that the portrait is alive.
+When the portrait's blurred perspective appears on screen, a haunting song accompanies the scene to emphasise the horrifying revelation that the portrait is alive.

-Unlike lifeless objects, the portrait decomposes at a quick pace; it attracts flies and rats, and a worm falls from its painted canvas face.
+Unlike lifeless objects, the portrait decomposes at a quick pace; it attracts flies and rats, and a maggot falls from its painted canvas face.